rustielin/Blockchain-Notes/README.md

 # Blockchain-Notes

+Update: Writing halting for a while as we prepare to redesign the course and launch it as a MOOC.

 ## Introduction
 Meticulous notes on various topics in cryptography, cryptocurrencies, and blockchain based on Blockchain at Berkeley's Spring 2017 "Introduction to Cryptocurrencies and Blockchain" course.